 First: Make sure the time is right

-If you’ve decided homeownership is right for you, you’ll need to convince a lender of that, too.
-That means your credit is in good shape, you’re not struggling with a boatload of debt and you have a sizeable cash cushion for the expenses you’ll face.
+If you’ve decided home ownership is right for you, you’ll need to convince a lender of that, too.
+That means your credit is in good shape, you’re not struggling with a boatload of debt and you have a sizable cash cushion for the expenses you’ll face.